marcouderzo/CSDemoParser/Worklog.md

 As you can see, the first chunck seems to be the descending part of the crouch action, from 64.062561 to 46.044968.
 The second one is the ascending part, from 47.671555 back to 64.062561.
 So we assume that the `64.062561` value represents the standing state, and `46.044968` represents the crouched state.

+**Equipment, Buying Weapons & Items, Picking them Up from the Ground**

 Let's talk about item_equip and item_pickup events.
 The item_pickup event is triggered when a player picks up an item from the ground.
 The item_equip event states the default equipment / equipment at the start of a new round.
 When a player buys a weapon both item_equip and item_pickup are triggered in this order.
 When a player buys an item (e.g. grenade), the item_pickup event alone is triggered.

 ```